screensavers-club/argos-docs/docs/user-assembly-manual/removing-supports.md

 # Removing Supports

 Once the model is done printing, the first step is always to remove the supports.
-You will need your **pliers**.
+You will need to use **pliers**.

+## Video Tutorial

+<iframe width="560" height="315" src="https://www.youtube.com/embed/QzAF7cDsltc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Removal Of Support Structures
+## Removal Of Support Structures

 :::danger Be Careful!
 The material can be sharp, becareful not to cut yourself.